 On a guided tour through Gairloch Gardens, students will observe, record and collect examples of the colours, shapes and textures specific to the current season.
 Taking their findings back to the studio, they will first make a watercolour crayon painting incorporating their found materials to depict the garden in its fall, winter or spring glory.
-After reviewing the visual characteristics of the different seasons, students will fold and cut monochromatic papers to make abstract sculptures that transform the current season into another one altogether.
+After reviewing the visual characteristics of the different seasons, students will fold and cut warm and cool hues of paper that will be used to add sculptural details to their paintings.

 This itinerary is flexible and can be modified to best suit your group's needs and schedule.
 A full-day program at Oakville Galleries includes 2.5 hours of art-making time and approximately 1.5 hours outdoors in Gairloch Gardens, weather permitting.
 Total recommended length of visit time is 4.5 hours.